How Long Does It Take for Concrete to Set?

 Standard Curing Time

-• General Recommendation: It’s typically advised to wait at least 7 days after pouring concrete before allowing passenger vehicles to drive on it.
-This waiting period allows for the concrete to achieve sufficient strength to support lighter loads without damage.
+• General Recommendation: It’s advisable to wait at least 7 days after pouring concrete before permitting light vehicles on it, allowing the concrete to gain sufficient strength.

 Full Strength Development